Company on track to initiate a U.S. pivotal study of C-Scan in late 2021

 Net loss per ordinary share basic and diluted

-Weighted average number of ordinary shares outstanding
+Weighted average number of ordinary shares

 CONSOLIDATED STATEMENTS OF CASH FLOWS